mmalviyar/Delta-Design-Tool/README.md

 Contributors to DDG tool are absolutely encouraged, whether to fix bugs, add/request new features or simply ask questions.
 Authors can be contacted via email (manmalviya18@gmail.com).

-Someone might have already asked a question you might have, so if you're not sure where to start, check out the issues (and the issues of the other repositories)

 ## References
 [1]	C. McComb, J. Cagan, and K. Kotovsky, “Mining Process Heuristics from Designer Action Data Via Hidden Markov Models,” J. Mech.
 Des.
 Trans.
 ASME, vol. 139, no. 11, pp. 1–12, 2017, doi: 10.1115/1.4037308.